Scrawach/asteroidecs/README.md

 ### Control
 - **WASD** - spaceship movement direction.
 - **Mouse Position** - spaceship firing direction.
-- **Left Click** - a simple laser that is destroyed when it collides with something.
-This laser bullet deals 1 damage and has 1 health point.
+- **Left Click** - a simple laser that destroyed on collision with something, because it has only 1 health point.
-- **Right Click** - a red laser, that has 2 health point and can destroy 2 asteroids or 1 alien ship before self destroying by collision.
+- **Right Click** - a red laser that has 2 health point and can destroy 2 asteroids or 1 alien ship before self destroying by collision.

 All control logic is encapsulated in a class [UnityInput](/src/Asteroidecs/Assets/CodeBase/Engine/Services/UnityInput.cs).

 # Architecture
 An important issue is how the core logic communicates with the engine's external logic.
 For dependency inversion uses interfaces within the core assembly referenced by the engine assembly.
-ECS dictates a flat architecture, where there is nothing special to highlight.
-For ease of navigation - [components](/src/Asteroidecs/Assets/CodeBase/Core/Gameplay/Components) and [systems](/src/Asteroidecs/Assets/CodeBase/Core/Gameplay/Systems) are divided into appropriate directories.
-Game Engine (Unity) interacts with ECS core via [MonoLinks](/src/Asteroidecs/Assets/CodeBase/Engine/MonoLinks/Base/MonoLinkBase.cs).
+Thus, the core assembly does not know anything about the game engine used.
+ECS dictates a flat architecture, there is nothing special in core.

+Game engine (Unity) interacts with ECS core via [MonoLinks](/src/Asteroidecs/Assets/CodeBase/Engine/MonoLinks/Base/MonoLink.cs).

 ## Entry Point
-The game starts without an initial scene, resource management uses Addressables to load resources from the prefab folder.
+The game starts without an initial scene, instead using a pure C# class with the [RuntimeInitializeOnLoadMethod](https://docs.unity3d.com/ScriptReference/RuntimeInitializeOnLoadMethodAttribute.html) attribute.
+This is default main method imitation from pure C#.
+Resource management uses Addressables to load resources from the prefab folder.

 The game is constructed at the [entry point](/src/Asteroidecs/Assets/CodeBase/EntryPoint.cs).

 ## Diagram
 <p align="center">